How To Crush Your Competition With No Money

 Surprise!
 You have competition.

 These competitors have raised more funding, hired larger teams, or been around longer than you.
-Yet, you aren’t afraid for some reason.
-You stepped out into the fray without hesitation.
+Your competitors may be touted as the industry standard or trusted by millions.

 How do you start crushing your competition?

 If you’re one of everyone who has competition, you’re in luck!
 I’m going to give you the secrets to crushing your competitors.
 So get your pen and paper out, life is about to get simple (but not easy) for you.

 Above anything else, you need an obsession with your product.
 To the point that it’s disgusting.

 You can’t stop thinking about it.
 You eat, sleep, and breathe the product.
 It’s sad.

 Those times you space out in the middle of conversations because you’re thinking about new features is not a curse, it’s a blessing.

 Your long sleepless nights are not in vain.
 They drive your passion and fuel your success.